latex3/babel/docs/guides/non-standard-hyphenation-with-luatex.md

 ‘veryLOOONGpattern’.
 The combination '... () ... () ...` behaves much
 like a regex with a lookbehind (before the first `()`; ‘backtrack’ in OpenType) and a lookahead (after the second `()`).
 You should provide both, but they can be empty.
-Remember

 Lua patterns with dots, characters classes (with `%`, but see below for an alternative TeX-friendly syntax) and char-sets (with `[]`, including